 - Boingo Wifi Membership

-- Bonus spending category for 5 Membership Rewards points only includes airline purchases directly with the airline.
+- Bonus spending category for 5 Membership Rewards points only includes airline purchases directly with the airline or with American Express Travel.
 This does not include any other airfare, hotel, or travel purchases.
 More points, but less inclusion.

 - $200 annual airline credit.
 You must select the airline that you want this credit to work for and cannot change it later on.
 This credit works on incidental purchases like seat upgrades, checked bag fees, and food and drink purchases, but you can’t use it for airfare.